https://graduate.ouhsc.edu/Information-For Parent Page: Information For... id: 27638 Active Page: International Studentsid:27639

 1. Request a leave of absence from the Graduate College.

-2. Contact the international student office to have your travel approved.
+2. Contact the DSO to have your travel approved.

 • Allow at least 10 business days for processing leave requests.
 If you need to take an urgent, unplanned short-term absence, we will work with you to process the request as quickly as possible.